pchampin/intro-web/source/index.rst

-s.. intro-web master file, created by sphinx-quickstart on Wed Sep 26 08:53:42 2012.
+.. intro-web master file, created by sphinx-quickstart on Wed Sep 26 08:53:42 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.